Cecilia Harvey

 Cecilia Harvey is an American technology executive, author, and entrepreneur.
 She is the founder and chair of Tech Women Today, a global platform to support women in technology and female entrepreneurs.
 Harvey served as the CEO of Hyve Dynamics.
 She served as Chief Operating Officer at City & Guilds, a UK-based skills development organisation.
 Harvey is recognized for her leadership in technology, her work to increase representation of women and ethnic minorities in the tech sector, and her advocacy for ethical and sustainable innovation practices.

 Early life and education

-Harvey was born in New York City and raised in Tarrytown, New York.
-She attended The Ursuline School and graduated with a bachelor’s degree in political science from Wellesley College, where she developed an interest in societal impact and ethical governance.
+Harvey was born on January 28, 1961, in New York City and raised in Tarrytown, New York.
+She attended The Ursuline School and graduated with a bachelor's degree in political science from Wellesley College, where she developed an interest in societal impact and ethical governance.

 Career

 Harvey began her career in the banking and financial services sector, working with major institutions such as Lehman Brothers, Morgan Stanley, Barclays Capital, HSBC, and IBM Consulting.

 Harvey has worked in the financial technology industry in various positions, including former Chief Operating Officer of Citigroup Markets and Security Services Technology.

 Harvey transitioned to the deep tech sector, co-founding Hyve Dynamics, where she led the development of sensor technologies for applications in gaming, automotive, healthcare, and aerospace industries.
 Harvey served as Chief Operating Officer at City & Guilds.